Intention Games: Towards Strategic Coexistence between Partially Honest and Blind Players: The Intention Games Framework

-We first give a notion of equilibrium which is captures how many instances of publicly observed deviations under $\mathbf{Im}(\mathcal{G})$ are seen by all players upto the current run of the Intention Game.
+We first define a participation equilibrium which is captures how many cumulative instances\footnote{In future, we would like to consider an equilibrium definition capturing defection centrality: is there a subset of players defecting disproportionately as compared to other players?} of publicly observed defections from $\mathbf{Im}(\mathcal{G})$ are seen by all players upto the current run of the Intention Game.

-\begin{definition}[Honesty Equilibrium] A pure-strategy profile vector $(\dot{\mathbf{s}}^t)_{t \in [\tau]} \in \mathbf{A}^\tau$ is a $(\tau,\delta)$-Honesty Equilibrium if after $\tau$ iterations of the Intention Game, \\ given that $\forall i \in [p], \forall t \in [\tau], \dot{\mathbf{s}}^t \in \mathbb{BR}(\mathbf{Ref}_i(\mathcal{G})) $, \\ it is the case that $\forall i \in [p], | \{ \dot{\mathbf{s}}^t : t \in [\tau], \dot{\mathbf{s}}^t \notin \mathbb{BR}(\mathbf{Im}(\mathcal{G})) \} | \le \delta$. \end{definition}
+\begin{definition}[Honesty Equilibrium] A pure-strategy profile vector $(\dot{\mathbf{s}}^t)_{t \in [\tau]} \in \mathbf{A}^\tau$ is a $(\tau,\delta)$-Honesty Equilibrium if after $\tau$ iterations of the Intention Game, \\ given that $\forall t \in [\tau], \forall i \in [n], \dot{\mathbf{s}}^t \in \mathbb{BR}(\mathbf{Im}(\mathcal{G})) \text{ or } \dot{\mathbf{s}}^t \in \mathbb{BR}(\mathbf{Ref}_i(\mathcal{G})) $, \\ it is the case that $| \{ \dot{\mathbf{s}}^t : t \in [\tau], \dot{\mathbf{s}}^t \notin \mathbb{BR}(\mathbf{Im}(\mathcal{G})) \} | = \delta$. \end{definition}